Blue Cheese vs Colby Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
-Colby Cheese is made with unknown milk that is typically pasteurized.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Colby Cheese is made with cow milk that is typically pasteurized.

 Composition and Texture

-Colby Cheese has a fat content of ~31–32% (total weight basis) and a moisture content of none.
+Blue Cheese has a fat content of around 25-35% and a moisture content of around 30-50%.
+Blue's texture can be described as "crumbly, creamy, semi-soft".
+Colby Cheese has a fat content of ~31–32% (total weight basis) and a moisture content of around 30-50%.
 Colby's texture can be described as "slightly curdy, softer".

 Appearance and Aging